-(f) Personal Leave Requirements During Recreation Leave

-- (i) An employee who is injured or ill, or is required to care for a member of the employee's immediate family or household while absent on recreation leave may, on written application to the employer, be credited with a period of annual leave equal to the number of working days for which the employee was injured or ill, or required to care for a member of the employee's immediate family or household. - (ii) Where, in accordance with subclause (f)(i) above, the employer re-credits an employee with recreation leave, a deduction of that number of days will be made from any personal leave credit to which the employee is entitled. - (iii) An application made under subclause (f)(i) of this clause is to be accompanied with a certificate from a registered health practitioner.
+- (1) result in the employee's remaining accrued recreation leave being less than 6 weeks; - (2) Provide for the employee to take any period of recreation leave of less than 1 week; - (3) Provide for the employee to take any period of recreation leave beginning less than 8 weeks or more than 12 months after the notice is given' - (4) Be inconsistent with any recreation leave agreement agreed by the employer and employee. - (iv) The Head of Agency must grant paid recreation leave requested by a notice complying with this clause. - (h) Personal Leave Requirements during Recreation Leave - (i) An employee who is injured or ill, or is required to care for a member of the employee's immediate family or household while absent on recreation leave may, on written application to the employer, be credited with a period of annual leave equal to the number of working days for which the employee was injured or ill, or required to care for a member of the employee's immediate family or household. - (ii) Where, in accordance with subclause (h)(i) above, the employer re-credits an employee with recreation leave, a deduction of that number of days will be made from any personal leave credit to which the employee is entitled. - (iii) An application made under subclause (h)(i) of this clause is to be accompanied with a certificate from a registered health practitioner. - (i) Payment of Accrued Recreation Leave on Termination